skip to Main Content

 Will both parents be able to healthily co-exist at public events or shared holidays?
 If not, how will those events be divvied up between the two and how can the children be made to understand this arrangement without feeling hurt?
 How does each parent feel about negative talk in the past and for the future?
 How can such harmful behavior be kept away from the kids?
 Do both parents see that negative talk is not okay?

 Honesty and realism are important in this co-parenting conversation.
-Identifying and addressing unhealthy behaviors that occurred during the marriage is the only way that parents can identify what needs to be changed.
+Identifying and addressing unhealthy behaviors that occur during the marriage is the only way that parents can identify what needs to be changed.
 But both parents have to want to make the changes if they want the new family setup to work.
 If one or the other doesn’t want to change, a co-parenting relationship can become more difficult.

 Nothing about family is easy.
-Being a part of a family unit comes with chaos, emotions and overwhelming responsibility.
+Being a part of a family unit comes with chaos, emotions, and overwhelming responsibility.
 Divorce certainly can put a strain on everyone.
 Strong families take work, and those families can remain strong when co-parents put in the work that they know their kids deserve.

 Related Posts: Know the benefits of shared parenting, Important child custody points in Maryland, Remember your child’s rights during child custody, Establish a parenting relationship during divorce, Respect in co-parenting is beneficial for everyone involved,